rafael-santiago/dev-enigma/README.md

 tux@sché:~/Bletchley/dev-enigma/src# hefesto
 ```

+I think that use Humans as space monkeys to test any kind of code is bad, harmful and shameful.
+Due to it, some tests are executed over the generated module in some point during the build
+process, then **I strongly advise you to avoid building this software on Server machines** ;)
+Vandals!

 After the build process you will get the module ``enigma.ko``.
 Now you should use
 ``insmod``/``rmmod`` in order to get some fun with.
 When inserted, this module automatically
 creates a char device named as ``/dev/enigma`` onto your box.

+**Tip**:

 ## How to use my /dev/enigma?